See Also

 © Getty Images

 - The effectiveness of the ICC and the way international law moves from theory and treaties to real-life practice all depend on ever-shifting politics and diplomacy.
-Experts, however, are calling for world leaders to set up a one-off tribunal to prosecute the war crime of aggression in Ukraine.
-Sources: (BBC) (Britannica) (USA Today) (Rome Statute) See also: What you might not know about NATO
+Sources: (BBC) (Britannica) (USA Today) (Rome Statute) See also: What happened to these war criminals?

 © Getty Images